lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 #### v-cloak 🧥

-Did you notice that everytime you refresh the page, there's a flash of unready HTML elements?
+Did you notice that every time you refresh the page, there's a flash of unloaded HTML elements?

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/templating/frontend/vue-un-compiled-flash.gif)